Deep Rock Galactic: The Solo Experience

 I died, for the second time on the run.
 Bosco dutifully got me back up.

-It was getting frantic; but at least the detonator died.
+It was getting frantic, but at least the detonator died.
 A little too close, but I thought I could clear the blast zone– I was wrong.
-My body was hurled against the hard wall of the waiting, now refueled drop-pod.
+My body was hurled against the hard wall of the waiting, now refuelled drop-pod.

 Bosco was out of revive charges.
 He did not get me back up.
 You see- at the time I had spec’d him out for the easier missions (Hazard 2, maybe 3) that I’d been doing.
 I saw no need for additional revive charges.
 If you note the screenshot above though, now I do.
 I’ve switched his skills around.

 Those two additional revives?
 Almost certainly would have recovered this mission from the failure it was into a success.
 Almost.
-I still had another minute or so for the drop-pod to recover and fully activate; but in that stage you’re no longer bound to a point defense and may roam as necessary.
+I still had another minute or so for the drop-pod to recover and fully activate, but in that stage, you’re no longer bound to a point defence and may roam as necessary.